Euthyphro dilemma: The dilemma

 Socrates and Euthyphro discuss the nature of piety in Plato's Euthyphro.
 Euthyphro proposes (6e) that the pious (τὸ ὅσιον) is the same thing as that which is loved by the gods (τὸ θεοφιλές), but Socrates finds a problem with this proposal: the gods may disagree among themselves (7e).
 Euthyphro then revises his definition, so that piety is only that which is loved by all of the gods unanimously (9e).

 At this point the dilemma surfaces.
 Socrates asks whether the gods love the pious because it is the pious, or whether the pious is pious only because it is loved by the gods (10a).
 Socrates and Euthyphro both contemplate the first option: surely the gods love the pious because it is the pious.
 But this means, Socrates argues, that we are forced to reject the second option: the fact that the gods love something cannot explain why the pious is the pious (10d).
 Socrates points out that if both options were true, they would yield a vicious circle, with the gods loving the pious because it is the pious, and the pious being the pious because the gods love it.
-And this, in turn, means Socrates argues, that the pious is not the same as the god-beloved, for what makes the pious the pious is not what makes the god-beloved the god-beloved.
+And this, in turn, Socrates argues, means that the pious is not the same as the god-beloved, for what makes the pious the pious is not what makes the god-beloved the god-beloved.
 After all, what makes the god-beloved the god-beloved is that the gods love it, whereas what makes the pious the pious is something else (9d-11a).
 Thus Euthyphro's theory does not give us the very nature of the pious, but at most a quality of the pious (11ab).

 The dilemma can be modified to apply to philosophical theism, where it is still the object of theological and philosophical discussion, largely within the Christian, Jewish, and Islamic traditions.
-As German philosopher and mathematician Gottfried Leibniz presented this version of the dilemma: "It is generally agreed that whatever God wills is good and just.
+German philosopher and mathematician Gottfried Leibniz presented this version of the dilemma: "It is generally agreed that whatever God wills is good and just.
 But there remains the question whether it is good and just because God wills it or whether God wills it because it is good and just; in other words, whether justice and goodness are arbitrary or whether they belong to the necessary and eternal truths about the nature of things."
 Many philosophers and theologians have addressed the Euthyphro dilemma since the time of Plato, though not always with reference to the Platonic dialogue.
 According to scholar Terence Irwin, the issue and its connection with Plato was revived by Ralph Cudworth and Samuel Clarke in the 17th and 18th centuries.
 More recently, it has received a great deal of attention from contemporary philosophers working in metaethics and the philosophy of religion.
 Philosophers and theologians aiming to defend theism against the threat of the dilemma have developed a variety of responses.